 Dr. Fobert said the results indicated increasing amounts of ALAN.
 So it had the potential to significantly reduce the reproductive fitness of reef fish.
 Reef fish settled in habitats near the shore.

 She is now examining other species of reef fish.
 Again reef fish that share similar reproductive behavior to see if they are affected by ALAN.

 The results from the new study by Flinders University and the University of Melbourne.
 They are published today in Biology Letters.

-Dr Fobert said there was no clear solution to tackling ALAN.
+Dr. Fobert said there was no clear solution to tackling ALAN.
 Especially near coral reefs.
-Then researchers were looking at a number of ways to reduce the impact of light.
+Then researchers looked at a number of ways to reduce the impact of light.
 Light on marine biology.

-In conclusion, this is Republished With Permission.
-Finally as This is a Creative Commons story from The Lead South Australia.
+In conclusion, we are republishing this with Permission.
+Finally, this is a Creative Commons story from .
 They are a news service providing stories about innovation in South Australia.